 Faculty will score exams based on a predetermined rubric that roughly outlines expectations to the best possible degree given the range of potential topics.
+We will provide the rubric in advance.
 Students may potentially:

 Pass - The student has completed all components of the exam at or above the standards necessary to embark on dissertation-quality research.